meditationstuff/protocol_1/index.md

 # <span id="18"></span> an exoteric doctrine: (v0.2)

 [Note, immediately below, it might seems like "nebulosity" or "emptiness" (or "noneternalism") isn't acknowledged, but note that this is a first-pass, orienting *exoteric* doctrine.
-In the document as a whole, I often use the term "inappropriate reification" or "provisionality" where "nebulosity" or "emptiness" could mostly be used in place of this phrase.]
+In the document as a whole, I often use the term "inappropriate reification" or "provisionality" where "nebulosity" or "emptiness" could mostly be used in place of this phrase.
+Also see section: <a href="#158da1">far reaches of meditation</a>]

 Objective and singular truth exists (and/or objective reality exists and objective truth corresponds to it).